The Gap Between "Can Print" and "Should Print"

 Anisotropy: The Unavoidable FFF Limitation

 All FFF parts have anisotropic mechanical properties.
-For PEEK, this is a design consideration that cannot be ignored in flight-critical applications.
+For PEEK, this is a design consideration that cannot be ignored in flight hardware applications.

 | Test Direction | Tensile Strength | Elongation |